 A decision to borrow leads to what is called a "Capital Financing Requirement (C.F.R)" which is the underlying need for the Authority to borrow to support the capital expenditure, assuming it is not financed by other means.
 The actual borrowing may or may not be taken out at the same time - currently it is more cost effective to use temporary cash funds because investment returns are so low, compared to the interest payment on an external loan.
-At March 31st 2016 the Authority's C.F.R was £770,299 of which £559,170 was a Public Works Loan and the remainder, £211,129, is financed temporarily from internal cash funds.
+At March 31st 2017 the Authority's C.F.R was £967,171 (£770,299 at March 31st 2016) of which £497,306 was a Public Works Loan and the remainder, £469,865, is financed temporarily from internal cash funds.